 Vz is the mean wind speed;

- is the aerodynamic admittance coefficient;
+is the aerodynamic admittance coefficient;

 u’ is the instantaneous speed variation from sustained wind.

 The admittance coefficient is frequency dependent, is smaller for higher frequencies, and varies between 0 and 1.
 A value of =1.0 is conservative and appropriate for low frequency wind oscillation, and should be used for high frequencies when data is not available to establish a lower value.